accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/champ-de-saisie-de-formulaire.md

   - `datalist`;
   - `optgroup`;
   - `option`.
-- To download files:
+- Download files:
   - `input type="file"`.
 - Or display results:
   - `output`;
   - `progress`;
   - `meter`.
-- Tags with a WAI-ARIA role allowing a form field to be rendered are also covered by this definition:
+- Tags with a WAI-ARIA role for rendering a form field are also covered by this definition:
   - `progressbar`;
   - `slider`;
   - `spinbutton`;